 The Save Our Bones Diet Does Not Have To Be Rigid

 I know how it can be when you first begin to form your plan for a bone-healthy diet.
 You might feel like you have to follow it “to the letter.”
-But that’s the beauty of the Save Our Bones approach to bone-building nutrition – it’s not so rigid that you can’t splurge now and then by eating out, enjoying food at parties, and so forth.
+But that’s the beauty of the Save Institute's approach to bone-building nutrition – it’s not so rigid that you can’t splurge now and then by eating out, enjoying food at parties, and so forth.

 Preparing Food At Home Need Not Be Drudgery